Features Tools Pricing Docs Contact Dashboard

 A Plus Code encodes a small grid cell rather than a single point, so decoding returns the coordinates of the centre of that cell.
 Longer codes mean smaller cells and higher precision:

-To go the other way, the encoder takes decimal-degree latitude and longitude and produces the full Plus Code — the same string Google Maps would display for that spot.
+To go the other way, the encoder takes decimal-degree latitude and longitude and produces a full Plus Code for that location.

 Full vs Short Plus Codes